datopian/tech.datopian.com/views/README.md

 ## Introduction

-Publishers and users of data want data presented in tables, graphs and maps for a variety of reasons from simple eyeballing to drawing out key insights.
-We collect all ways of presentating data in ways that makes it more human "viewable" under the term "views" or "data views".
+Publishers and users of data want data presented in tables, graphs maps to make it more *human* "readable".[^1] We use the term "view" or "data view" ofr all these various ways of presenting data in more human "readable" ways.

+[^1]: for an introduction to the power and art of visual presentation data see e.g. Tufte *Visualizing Information*.

 ```mermaid
 graph LR